Brothman/Mystify/README.md

 # Mystify
 A fullstack clone of Spotify built in React, Redux, Node, and Express along with MongoDB.

-#  One Update To Seem Alive
+#  Why not Have a Commit?

 <img src="./Mystify-Demo.gif" />